ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: : Machine Unlearning in MLaaS

 \partitle{Overview of \projectname} Taking on the above intuition, we propose the \projectname ~framework with two phases, i.e., the training phase and the inference\&unlearning serving phase, where the latter supports both inference and unlearning requests.

-During the training phase, \projectname ~is given the training dataset, the model architecture and loss designated by the application.
+During the training phase, \projectname ~is given the training dataset, the model architecture and the loss designated by the application.
 Then, \projectname ~employs the same training strategy as SISA, dividing the training dataset into $K$ shards and building each constituent model independently on its shard.
-As will be shown in Sec.\ref{sec.framework}, this shard-aggregate strategy makes the model more robust to small changes in the training dataset (i.e., the small amount of unlearned data in our context), in addition to its known unlearning efficiency from the original SISA paper.
+As will be shown in Sec.\ref{sec.framework}, this shard-aggregate strategy makes the model more robust to small changes in the training dataset (i.e., the small amount of unlearned data in our context), in addition to its known unlearning efficiency.
 In this sense, \projectname ~uncovers a hidden benefit of SISA when applied to machine unlearning in MLaaS.

-During the inference and unlearning serving phase, \projectname ~serves both inference requests from queriers and unlearning requests from data owners.
-It aims to avoid frequent interruptions of normal inference service by executing unlearning requests.
-For an incoming unlearning request, \projectname ~records it and the shard it belongs to but does not necessarily execute the machine unlearning immediately (i.e., treats it as a pending unlearning request). \projectname ~will keep the data and shard index for all pending unlearning requests until they are machine unlearned.
-For an incoming inference query, \projectname ~derives a certified inference consistency mechanism to determine if the inference result will be consistent with or without machine unlearning of all pending unlearning requests.
+During the serving phase, \projectname ~aims to avoid frequent interruptions of normal inference service for processing unlearning requests.
+For an incoming unlearning request, \projectname ~records it and the shard it belongs to but does not necessarily execute the machine unlearning immediately (i.e., treats it as a pending unlearning request). \projectname ~will keep the data and shard index for all pending unlearning requests until they are unlearned.
+For an incoming inference query, \projectname ~derives a certified inference consistency bound to determine if the inference result will be consistent with or without processing all pending unlearning requests.
 If the inference has consistent results, \projectname ~immediately returns the inference result to the querier.
-The computation of the certified inference consistency mechanism essentially involves processing the inference request itself plus some simple counting and comparing operations, with no actual machine unlearning execution.
-In this case, \projectname ~therefore incurs minimal additional inference latency caused by machine unlearning.
-Otherwise, if the certified inference consistency condition is not met, \projectname ~may need to halt the inference service and execute the machine unlearning first.
-However, due to the shard-aggregate strategy and increased robustness, a large portion of inference requests have certified inference consistency and can be immediately responded to, as will be shown in the empirical results.
+The computation of the certified inference consistency mechanism essentially involves processing the inference request itself plus some simple counting and comparing operations, with no actual machine unlearning execution. \projectname ~thus incurs minimal additional inference latency caused by unlearning.
+Otherwise, if the certified inference consistency condition is not met, \projectname ~may need to halt the inference service and execute the unlearning first.
+However, due to the shard-aggregate strategy and increased robustness, most of the inference requests have certified inference consistency and can be immediately responded to.